kubernetes/enhancements/keps/sig-node/2862-fine-grained-kubelet-authz/README.md

   CRI or CNI may require updating that component before the kubelet.
 -->

-If RBAC is not enabled for kubelet API then nothing changes.
-But if RBAC is enabled for the kubelet API then older (n-3) kubelets that don't support this feature will use only coarse-grained RBAC verbs so workload authors would need to make sure that they grant the coarse-grained permissions to their workloads when trying to communicate with these kubelets.
-Unless the workload uses the new fine-grained permission no chnages are required to communicate with older kubelets.
+If webhook authorization is not enabled for the kubelet then nothing changes.
+But if webhook authorization is enabled for the kubelet API then older (n-3) kubelets that don't support this feature will use only coarse-grained RBAC verbs so workload authors would need to make sure that they grant the coarse-grained permissions to their workloads when trying to communicate with these kubelets.
+Unless the workload is only granted the new fine-grained permission no changes are required to communicate with older kubelets.

 ## Production Readiness Review Questionnaire